 Science: Upper key stage 2

 Upper KS2 Science scheme with full national curriculum coverage.
-Explore five key areas: Plants; Animals, including humans; Living things and their habitats; Materials and Forces; Earth and space.
+Explore five key areas: Plants; Animals, including humans; Living things and their habitats; Materials and forces; and Earth and space.
 Includes videos, CPD and assessment resources.

 Useful resources